mgamlem3/CloudflareDDNS/README.md

 #### TTL:

 Time to live for the DNS record.
 Cloudflare enforces this as a number between **60** and **86400** or **1** for automatic.

+#### Proxied:
+Should this record proxy through Cloudflare? true or false

 #### ZoneIdentifier: